mapbox/node-pre-gyp/README.md

 **5) You're done!**

 Now you are done.
 Publish your package to the npm registry.
 Users will now be able to install your module from a binary.
+What will happen is this:

+1. `npm install <your package>` will pull from the npm registry
+2. npm will run the `install` script which will call out to `node-pre-gyp`
+3. `node-pre-gyp` will fetch the binary `.node` module and place it in the right place
+4. Assuming that all worked, you are done

+If a failure occurred and `--fallback-to-build` was used then a source compile fallback will be made calling out to `node-gyp rebuild`.

 ## S3 Hosting